amino-os/Amino.Run/docs/design-docs/multi-DM.md

 ### Desired behavior

-1. Client creates a new instance or obtains a reference to an existing Sapphire Object.
+1. Client creates a new instance or obtains a reference to an existing MicroService.
 2. Client starts a locking transaction, by calling startTransaction()
-3. Client invokes multiple read and write operations against the Sapphire Object.
+3. Client invokes multiple read and write operations against the MicroService.
 4. Client either commits or rolls back the transaction.
-5. Client expects the Sapphire Object to be highly available, resilient to server machine failures (provided that concurrent failures are limited to a minority quorum).
+5. Client expects the MicroService to be highly available, resilient to server machine failures (provided that concurrent failures are limited to a minority quorum).
-6. Client expects the Sapphire Object to be high performance (all quorum communication is on the local zone network).
+6. Client expects the MicroService to be high performance (all quorum communication is on the local zone network).
-7. Client does not expect the SO to be resilient to zone failure.
+7. Client does not expect the MicroService to be resilient to zone failure.

 ### How it works under the hood

-1. Client creates an instance of a Sapphire Object (_new()).
+1. Client creates an instance of a MicroService (_new()).
   1. Kernel invokes group.onCreate() on all DM's (some handwaving here, but I think we can make it work).
 	 1. KeepInCloud.group.onCreate() ensures that all replicas are in